 After defining your channels, you need to develop the digital marketing tactics and strategies you’ll use within those channels.

 For example, if you’re going to focus on search engine optimization, you need to determine the keywords you’re going to target and how you’re going to target them.
 You may decide to create a comprehensive content hub, online courses, SEO topic clusters, or a series of online tools.
 Or you may decide to provide more detailed, superior how-to information, or to deliver insights on upcoming trends, or to deliver content featuring celebrities.

 If you’re focused on b2b lead generation, you may want to create case studies that showcase your results.
-As you think through your digital marketing strategies and tactics, look for ways to differentiate yourself from the competition.
+As you think through your digital marketing plan look for ways to differentiate yourself from the competition.
 For instance:

 - Dollar Shave Club caught people’s attention by being funny and irreverent in a traditionally boring industry.

 - Tableau offered a free online tool and garnered backlinks from more than 56,000 websites.

 - LEGO created an online, interactive community with more than 300,000 in monthly organic traffic.

 The more crowded the market space, the harder you’ll need to work to capture attention and achieve true optimization across your digital marketing portfolio.
 No matter what, when you build your digital marketing strategy, be true to your brand.